 The Public Transport Regulation Act 2009 (PTR Act 2009) states that a public bus passenger service may only be provided in accordance with a licence.

-A public bus passenger service is defined under section 2 of the PTR Act 2009 as the use of a bus or buses for the carriage of passengers in such a manner that:
+A public bus passenger service is defined, under section 2 of the PTR Act 2009, as the use of a bus or buses for the transport of passengers in such a manner that:

-- The service is provided on a regular and scheduled basis, and
+- The service is provided on a regular and scheduled basis

-- Carriage is provided for passengers between specified terminal points or along a specified route or otherwise in accordance with a published timetable.
+- A carriage is provided for passengers between specified terminal points or a specified route, or otherwise in accordance with a published timetable.

-- those provided solely for the carriage of children to or from school (please note that this exclusion does not apply to third level institutions);
+- Those provided solely for the transport of children to or from school (please note this exclusion does not apply to third level institutions)

-- services that are subject to a public services contract entered into under section 48 of the Dublin Transport Authority Act 2008;
+- Those that are subject to a public services contract, entered under section 48 of the Dublin Transport Authority Act 2008

-- private-hire services where a bus is hired on behalf of a group for a fee that is determined independent of the number of passengers carried.
+- Private hire services, where a bus is hired on behalf of a group, for a fee that is determined separate to the number of passengers carried.

 Why would you need to apply for a licence or a licence amendment?